rmccorm4/Tiny-Imagenet-200/README.md

 get a good random start, the network accuracy will be random.
 Look into how to set these values similarly to how matconvnet does it.
 * Make choice of wnids path more dynamic
+* Figure out how to check accuracy from saved model

 IDEAS:
 * Train a network to learn best classes to put together in a set?